 WHERE WE WORK

-Since 2017, we’ve worked or assisted clients based in 15 countries across 5 continents, including Argentina, Ethiopia, France, Hungary, Ireland, Kenya, Malta, Namibia, Pakistan, South Africa, Sudan, Switzerland, Tanzania (Zanzibar), the United Kingdom, and the United States
+Since 2017, we’ve worked or assisted clients based in 19 countries across 5 continents, including Argentina, Ethiopia, France, Hungary, Ireland, Kenya, Malta, Namibia, Pakistan, South Africa, Sudan, Switzerland, Tanzania (Zanzibar), The Gambia, Uganda, the United Kingdom, and the United States

 Introducing our association with Power Singh Inc.